 Providing replacement medications for participants is also crucial to relieve some of the painful withdrawal symptoms.
-Since the program is administered in a medically-monitored setting, it is safe.
+Because the program is administered in a medically monitored setting, it is safe.
 However, there are also individualized programs that only encourage abstinence, where there is no replacement drug to minimize withdrawal symptoms.
 However, this type of treatment can be more challenging.

 When the detox is complete, the next step is addiction therapy.
 Participants will either have individual therapy, group session, or a mixture of both.
-This will educate participants about addiction and make the treatment process easier.
+This will educate participants about addiction and make the treatment process more manageable.

-Because the process of recovering from addiction is different for everyone, it is also important to have ongoing support and aftercare after the initial treatments.
+Because the process of recovering from addiction is different for everyone, it is also essential to have ongoing support and aftercare after the initial treatments.
 People in recovery perform best if they have a set plan when they check out.
-A trained heroin addiction treatment program will go to great lengths to develop a comprehensive aftercare plan perhaps involving our alumni program to ensure that the recovery is sustainable in the long run.
+Staff at a heroin addiction treatment program will go to great lengths to develop a comprehensive aftercare plan, perhaps involving an alumni program to ensure that the recovery is sustainable in the long run.